e-comas/e-comas.com/_posts/2025-02-10-time-to-test-what-the-new-amazon-retail-ad-service-means-for-brands.md

 ### What is Amazon Retail Ads Service?

+[Amazon Retail Ads Service](https://advertising.amazon.com/retail-ad-service#:~:text=Amazon%20Retail%20Ad%20Service%20is,contextually%20relevant%20sponsored%20products%20ads) is Amazon's way of monetising its own competition, by offering its established ads technology to other marketplaces and retailers.

-[Amazon Retail Ads Service](https://advertising.amazon.com/retail-ad-service#:~:text=Amazon%20Retail%20Ad%20Service%20is,contextually%20relevant%20sponsored%20products%20ads) is a cloud-based platform, using Amazon's impressive retail media network and tools to allow external retailers to host ads on their own websites and apps.
+The service is a cloud-based platform, using Amazon's retail media network and tools to allow external multi-brand retailers, such as grocery stores and department stores, to host ads on their own websites and apps.

 This way retailers can monetise their online traffic, displaying their brands' Sponsored Products ads in contextually relevant places, targeting shoppers where they're shopping, and driving purchases on their own digital storefronts.

-Brands also benefit from being able to use Amazon's established advertising platform and tools across retailers.

 The service works simply via API.
 Ads are delivered across search, browse, and product detail pages, and click-throughs stay on the retailer's website or app.

 The ads are designed to fit in with the native shopping experience: retailers control how the ads appear.
 Shoppers complete their purchase on the retail site or app.

-The great benefit of Amazon Retail Ads Service for retailers will be the ability to implement a fully-fledged advertising platform with little effort - monetising traffic on their website, increasing revenue and enhancing the shopper's journey - without turning off shoppers or enabling them to click off-site.
+Amazon Retail Ads Service means retailers will be able to implement a fully-fledged advertising platform with little effort - monetising traffic on their website, increasing revenue and enhancing the shopper's journey - without turning off shoppers or enabling them to click off-site.

 ### So how does Amazon Retail Ad Service work for brands?